Rural Homes

 Risk Assessment Process

-Conduct a systematic property security audit.
-Walk the full perimeter identifying access points, weak spots in fencing, and areas lacking visibility.
-Document outbuildings with current security measures.
+Walk the full perimeter.
+Identify access points, weak fencing, and blind spots.
+Document outbuildings with current security.
 Note vehicle and equipment storage locations.
-Assess lighting coverage during evening hours.
+Check lighting coverage after dark.

-Consider crime patterns in your area.
-Contact local police rural crime team for intelligence on recent incidents.
-Review Farm Watch alerts for several months to understand threats.
-Speak with neighbours about their experiences and security measures.
+Look at crime patterns in your area.
+Contact the local rural crime team for intelligence.
+Read Farm Watch alerts for several months to understand threats.
+Talk to neighbours about their experience and security measures.

-Prioritise based on actual risk rather than perceived threat.
-High-value equipment visible from public roads requires immediate attention.
-Livestock in fields accessible to vehicles need enhanced monitoring.
-Fuel stores near property boundaries demand additional security.
-Remote outbuildings with valuable contents warrant alarm systems.
+Prioritise based on actual risk.
+High-value equipment visible from roads needs immediate attention.
+Livestock in vehicle-accessible fields need better monitoring.
+Fuel near boundaries needs extra security.
+Remote outbuildings with valuable contents need alarms.

-Balance security with operational practicality.
+Balance security with practicality.
 Overly complex systems get disabled or bypassed.
-Security that significantly impairs daily operations won’t be maintained.
-Choose solutions appropriate for your specific circumstances rather than implementing every possible measure.
+Security that seriously interferes with daily work won’t be maintained.
+Choose what fits your circumstances.

 Professional Security Assessments

-Every police force employs Designing Out Crime Officers who provide free security assessments.
-Contact through your local neighbourhood policing team or via the Secured by Design website.
-These trained officers understand rural crime patterns and can recommend proportionate, practical measures.
+Every police force has Designing Out Crime Officers who provide free assessments.
+Contact through neighbourhood policing or Secured by Design.
+These officers understand rural crime patterns and recommend practical, proportionate measures.

-Commercial security companies offer professional surveys typically costing £100–£300 with costs often deducted from subsequent installation work.
+Commercial security companies offer surveys at £100-£300, often deducted from installation costs.
 Choose NSI Gold or SSAIB-accredited firms.
-Check membership through the National Security Inspectorate or SSAIB websites.
-Request references from other rural clients.
+Check membership directly.
+Get references from other rural clients.

-Insurance company security surveys may be required for high-value properties or following claims.
-Some insurers provide this service free to policyholders.
-Take recommendations seriously as failure to implement advised measures can affect future claims.
+Insurance surveys may be required for high-value properties or after claims.
+Some insurers provide them free.
+Take recommendations seriously, since not following advised measures can affect future claims.

 Regional Resources and Contacts